JinLi711/UIA/Yelp/NLP for Yelp/normalizing_text.md

 * Referential Pronouns
     * “This art is amazing.
 It is very inspiring.”
     * If we count the frequency of the word "art", we would only be able to pick up 1.
 However, the word "it" is referring to the word "art", so we should really be counting the frequency of "art" as 2.
+* Unintended word usage meaning.
+    * Words like "hip" can have drastically different means when used in different contexts.

+# Word Search

+Ways to search for the number of appearances.

+* Regular search after normalizing everything.
+This will output a dictionary that maps each searched term to a number that describes

+**Things To Keep In Mind**

+* I want to be able to search for terms and not just singular words.
+* Searching may take forever in Python.
+I might have to write this code in C.
+    * If I write the code in C, here would be the steps:
+        1. Open up the file as a string.
+        2. Search for number of appearances in the string.
+        3. Write to a json file a dictionary mapping a searched term to its frequency.
+        4. Open the json file into Python.